 After confirming the technology’s effectiveness and broad applicability, the research team began to consider its commercialization.
 The first challenge they faced was translating the lab-scale technology into practical products.

-According to introductions, PharmaEase Tech focuses on developing cutting-edge nanotechnology-based drug delivery solutions, particularly for addressing the challenges of poorly soluble drugs.
+PharmaEase Tech focuses on developing cutting-edge nanotechnology-based drug delivery solutions, particularly for addressing the challenges of poorly soluble drugs.
 The team’s core technology is derived from research on silica nanomaterials with high silanol group density, which can significantly improve drug solubility and bioavailability, thereby enhancing therapeutic efficacy.

-Currently, the company is actively advancing product R&D and preclinical testing, with the goal of bringing this innovative technology to the market as soon as possible to benefit more patients.
+Currently, the company is actively advancing product R&D and preclinical testing, with the goal of bringing this innovative technology to market as soon as possible to benefit more patients.

 Through these interactions, the research team not only gained investors’ trust and support but also received valuable feedback, which helped them further optimize the technology and business model.